 The connection to the long-distance traffic is also outstanding: The zoo, the majestic dome hall and the city park separate the Zooviertel from Messeschnellweg (A37) from which you quickly travel in all directions.
 Shops, kindergartens, infrastructure in general - everything is there and very convenient.
 A food tip is the café "Back to Happiness" on Hindenburgstraße.
 Here you will find high-quality cakes, quiches and hot dishes made exclusively from organic ingredients.
 The breakfast is simply divine.
 The accompanying ZZG Deli, opposite the conservatory, serves quick lunchtime snacks: down-to-earth and creative, also organic, bio, and organic.

-Photos f.l.t.r.: Baudenkmal Hindenburgstraße 39 at Zooviertel (c) losch CC BY-SA 3.0, Baudenkmal Erwinstraße 2 at Zooviertel (c) losch CC BY SA 3.0, Baudenkmal Hindenburgstraße 42 at Zooviertel (c) losch CC BY-SA 3.0 - all via Wikimedia Commons
+Photos f.l.t.r.: Baudenkmal Hindenburgstraße 39 at Zooviertel (c) losch, CC BY-SA 3.0, Baudenkmal Erwinstraße 2 at Zooviertel (c) losch, CC BY-SA 3.0, Baudenkmal Hindenburgstraße 42 at Zooviertel (c) losch, CC BY-SA 3.0 - all via Wikimedia Commons